 - 1. Deal with information (other than that lawfully in the public domain) received in employment in a responsible manner (including after employment with Council) by: - using it for the purpose for which it was collected - storing and allowing access to it in accordance with the law - not using information improperly for gain, or to the detriment of Council. - 2.
-Act with reasonable care and diligence in the performance of duty by:
+Act with reasonable care and diligence in the performance of duty by: - complying with contractual obligations, instructions, policies and procedures of Council and the expectations of the position reasonably made known to Council employees The electronic version accessible on Council's website and Council's electronic record system is the controlled version.
+Printed copies are considered uncontrolled - before using a printed copy verify that is the current version.

-- complying with contractual obligations, instructions, policies and procedures of Council and the expectations of the position reasonably made known to Council employees - respecting, complying with and carrying out the statutory requirements, lawful policies, resolutions and decisions of Council. - 3.
+- respecting, complying with and carrying out the statutory requirements, lawful policies, resolutions and decisions of Council. - 3.
 Ensure proper and responsible use of resources of Council including: - public property and facilities - intellectual property, corporate knowledge, confidential and sensitive information.